 - We encourage ongoing growth and learning in what it means to be Christian and the building of right relationships and community.

 - We believe that God calls and empowers each of us for ministry in a variety of ways, and shared ministry is a core value here.
 Sharing our gifts sustains our common life at All Saints, our families, and our larger community.
 Sharing our gifts is an essential part of the life Jesus calls us to.

-- Be responsible in pledging and support to the work of the Parish in carrying out God’s mission in this world.
+- Be responsible in pledging to and supporting the work of the parish in carrying out God’s mission in this world.